 Due diligence is a term bandied around quite a lot.
-However, not many people understand what it means or how it’s can be used to help.
+However, not many people understand what it means or what is involved.

-If you ever consider buying or selling a business, or investing in a business, then you’ll need to know precisely what due diligence means, what the process involves and how to conduct due diligence properly.
+If you ever consider buying, selling, or investing in a business, then you’ll need to know precisely what due diligence means, what the process is, and how to conduct due diligence properly.

 What does ‘due diligence’ actually mean?